St. Albans Raid: Raid

-It began on Wednesday afternoon as Young set a gun off.
+The engagement began on Wednesday afternoon as Young set a gun off.
 Most townspeople "believed it was a joke or a prank", but one of the raiders soon announced "we are Confederate soldiers and you are my prisoners" they robbed St. Albans Bank, the first of the three.
 They took cash from several people who came in to pay deposits as well as cash in the bank, but left uncut bank notes and coins behind.
 The prisoners were forced to swear allegiance to the Confederate States of America before being locked in the bank.
 After twelve minutes, the robbers had moved on.

 Nine raiders were delegated to take the town as the robberies were ongoing, moving inhabitants onto the village green.
 Soon, resistance emerged in the form of Captain George Conger, a member of the 1st Vermont Infantry Regiment on leave, who began alerting the rest of the town and raised a group to fight back.
 In the face of resistance, Young and his group retreated, attempting to fire the town as they went.
+Elinus J. Morrison was shot, dying two days later from his wounds, while Collins H. Huntington was wounded, both civilians.
+A raider, Charles Higby, was wounded by gunfire as armed citizenry arrived on the scene, but escaped with the rest of the Confederates.
 They reached Canada around 9:00 P.M., after crossing the Missisquoi River.
 While they planned to return to Montreal, the Canadian police captured or otherwise held thirteen of the men in captivity.
 Young soon resolved to give himself up.

 He took board in a house near Philipsburg.
 The home's owner alerted Conger, who had pursued the raiders into Canada.
 Conger's group took Young prisoner.
 He attempted to escape, but was recaptured quickly by the mob, who began attacking him.
 The fight was broken up by a British officer who saw that Conger's entourage returned to Vermont and that Young and seven other captured raiders were soon brought to Saint-Jean-sur-Richelieu, where "they were treated as heroes".

 The raiders escaped to Canada, despite a delayed pursuit.
 In response to US demands, the Canadian authorities arrested the raiders, recovering US$88,000.
 However, a Canadian court ruled that because they were soldiers under military orders, officially neutral Canada could not extradite them.
 Canada freed the raiders but returned to St. Albans the money found.